HSC English Advanced – The Crucible notes

 2. Background to The Crucible

-Miller’s play is an allegory based on the McCarthy-eques witch hunt waged against communists and their sympathisers in America circa 1950’s.
-It posits the witch hunts as a derivative of the hysteria that grips and contorts the people of Salem, dually allegorical of mob mentality, hysteria and its grip on society as a whole.
+Miller’s play is an allegory based on the McCarthy-esque witch hunt waged against communists and their sympathisers in America circa 1950’s.
+It posits the witch hunts as a derivative of the hysteria that grips and contorts the people of Salem, allegorical of mob mentality, hysteria and its grip on society as a whole.
 When reading this text for the Texts and Human Experiences Module, keep in mind how mob mentality plays a role on the global state in our increasingly interconnected ‘globalised’ world.
 Are there lessons to be learnt here?
 How has this text managed to remain pertinent today?